 - If you are standing during your journey hold onto the rails

 When visiting London, travelling to all the famous spots throughout Greater London, there is no short of transport supplied by the network.
-The London Underground Stations (Tube) served by 12 Tube lines and they are the integral part of travelling for tourists visiting London.
+The London Underground Stations (Tube) served by 12 Tube lines, and they are an integral part of travelling for tourists visiting London.